Steckschwein/steckschwein.github.io/content/cpuramdecoder/index.md

 ## Address decoding

-The adress decoder logic is the glue that holds everything together as it takes care of mapping all components into their respective areas within the 65c02's address space by decoding the upper 12bit of the adress bus.
-The decoding logic itself is accommodated in a GAL22V10
+The address decoder logic is the glue that holds everything together.
+It takes care of mapping all components into their respective areas within the 65c02's address space by decoding the upper 12bit of the adress bus.
+The decoding logic itself is accommodated in a GAL22V10.

 ```
 GAL22V10